fredbainbridge/voyagers/# Bags Tournament.md

 Label board numbers.
 Spray paint board numbers in the grass?

+* Tent
+* Tables
+* Water
+* Big board for pool play and times
+* Big Board for bracket
+* zip ties or something to get the banner up
+* flags (they might be the wiffle ball foul poles though)

 ## Pool Play:

 Each team is placed into a pool and each pools has 4 teams.